 Social media provides a wealth of opportunity to promote the UW–Madison brand—as well as a myriad of challenges.

 Got boilerplate?
-University Relations has the latest approved verbiage for copyright statements, equal opportunity and affirmative action statements, as well as UW–Madison’s mission statement.
+The Office of Strategic Communication has the latest approved verbiage for copyright statements, equal opportunity and affirmative action statements, as well as UW–Madison’s mission statement.

 Practicing inclusive communications and marketing helps UW–Madison create a more welcoming, safe and productive campus where all students, staff, faculty and visitors feel they belong.